 Eliminate items from your “to do list.”

 As Anovick points out, this doesn’t mean just crossing things as they are done, but simply deciding not to do them altogether.

 While this isn’t always an option, it’s important to remember that you have the power to change your mind or delegate work to others.
 The to-do list is not set in stone.

 Call a meeting with yourself.

-It’s often easy to see when an employee or team member needs some one-on-one advice, so it only makes sense that you should prioritize time to regroup when needed.
+It’s often easy to spot an employee thinking of leaving or a team member needing some one-on-one advice, so it only makes sense that you should prioritize time to regroup when needed.